exercism/python/exercises/concept/little-sisters-vocab/.docs/introduction.md

 'hen 🌿 egg 🌿 rooster'
 ```

-Code points within a `str` can be referenced by 0-based index number from the right:
+Code points within a `str` can be referenced by 0-based index number from the left:

 ```python
 creative = '창의적인'